 Verdict

-Buy the QN85 85" if: your viewing room has any meaningful daylight, you want a screen 80+ inches at sub-$3,000, you game on console at 4K/120 Hz, and you don't have a dedicated theater room.
+Buy the QN85 85" if: your viewing room has any meaningful daylight, you want a screen 80+ inches at sub-$3,000, you game on console at 4K/120 Hz, and you do not have a dedicated theater room.
 Skip it if: you have full light control and value true blacks (go OLED), you can stretch to the QN90 for noticeable picture upgrade, or you specifically want a 75" sweet spot (the C4 83" is a better choice at $400 less).
+The QN85 is the right compromise in 2026 for bright rooms.